triska/clpfd/README.md

    The small dots in each cell indicate how many elements are pruned by different **consistency techniques**.
 In many Sudoku puzzles, using `all_distinct/1` makes labeling unnecessary.
+Does this mean that we can forget `all_different/1` entirely?

 4. [**magic_square.pl**](magic_square.pl): CLP(FD) formulation of [*magic
    squares*](http://mathworld.wolfram.com/MagicSquare.html).
 This is a good